austinmoore/company-app/README.md

 * Abstract use of ActiveRecord by using form/service objects
 * Use uuids instead of integers for ids
 * Use foreman for starting server (and other processes)
 * Always soft-delete instead of hard-delete on destroy action
+* Pagination of results on index pages
+* Add request specs if the backend implements an API

 Issues
 -------------

 * (DONE) CRUD for companies: name
-** Add validations and non-null to migrations
+** (DONE) Add validations and non-null to migrations
 * (DONE) CRUD for employees: first_name, last_name, company
-** Link from company -> employees and employee -> company ** Add validations and non-null to migrations
+** Link from company -> employees and employee -> company ** (DONE) Add validations and non-null to migrations
 * Generate identity tokens
 ** Token must be unique but only within a class scope (i.e. employee and company could possibly have the same token if the format would be the same)